Lightning Photography Guide (2024)

 big lightning

-At this time I was fortunate enough to be living on the top floor of an apartment block.
+At that time I was fortunate enough to be living on the top floor of an apartment block.
 It had uninterrupted views up and down the coast and out over the English Channel.
-After studying the forecast, it was merely a case of sitting on the balcony in the warm summer air and waiting for the mother of all MCS’s to arrive.
+After studying the forecast for that evening, it was merely a case of sitting on my balcony in the warm summer air and waiting for what would be the mother of all MCS’s to arrive.

 the hunt begins

-Since that MCS back in 2017, I've chased storms and lightning whenever possible ever since.
 Persistently honing and developing my photography and my preferred method of lightning capture has reaped some great rewards.
-To date, though I've seen and captured some great displays, there are 2 images that have stood out thus far and they both occured in 2019.
+To date, though I've seen and captured some great displays, there are 2 images that have stood out thus far and they both occurred in 2019.

-The other image is this stacked lightning shot of another MCS that passed to the east of Brighton in July that same year.
+The other image is this stacked lightning shot of another MCS that passed to the east of Brighton later that same year.

 What is lightning anyway?